potestiolab/canvas/README.md

 |----------------|
 ```

 * **`List At-bb-CG FILE (for choice3)`**: File organized in two columns that contains the list of _all_ residues that require an atomistic (first column) and medium-grained (second column) description.
-In particular, given the all-atom structure of the biomolecule, protein.gro, the _residue number_ is the first column of this file
+In particular, given the coordinates file of all-atom structure of the biomolecule, protein.gro, the _residue number_ is the first column of this file:

 ```
 |-----------------|-----------------|